leiradel/qrc1/README.md

 1. Set `C`, `H`, `L`, and `IX` to represent the top-left pixel of the QR Code in the screen (platform dependent)
 1. Call `qrc11_print`

+### Code 2 of 5

+1. Implement the same routines for your platform as the QR Code version 1
+1. Set the byte at `i25_message` to the message length; it must be even and the maximum length is only limited by the screen size though 254 is a hard limit imposed by the byte
+1. Write the message ASCII digits after the length
+1. Make sure the screen area that will receive the pixels for the QR Code is filled with white pixels (platform dependent)
+1. Set `C`, `H`, `L`, and `IX` to represent the top-left pixel of the QR Code in the screen (platform dependent)
+1. Call `i25_print`

+Notice that Code 2 of 5 doesn't have a separate encoding routine.

 ## Examples

 ### ZX81

 ![https://cutt.ly/QRC1](https://raw.githubusercontent.com/leiradel/qrc1/master/qrc1.png)

-In the `src/zx81/zx81.asm` file there is code that plots the encoded message onto the ZX81 screen.
-It must be used together with `src/zx81/zx81.bas`, which takes care of user input reading, poking the message into the appropriate memory location for the encoder to do its job, and calling into the machine code routine that will encode the message and draw it onto the screen.
+In the `src/zx81/qrc1.asm` file there is code that plots the encoded message onto the ZX81 screen.
+It must be used together with `src/zx81/qrc1.bas`, which takes care of user input reading, poking the message into the appropriate memory location for the encoder to do its job, and calling into the machine code routine that will encode the message and draw it onto the screen.

 The Makefile in the `src/zx81` folder uses [Pasmo](http://pasmo.speccy.org/) to assemble the assembly file, and [zxtext2p](http://freestuff.grok.co.uk/zxtext2p/index.html) to convert the BASIC file to a `.p` file.
 A [Lua](https://www.lua.org/) script will orchestrate everything and produce the final `.p` file to use with an emulator.
 Just go into `src/zx81` and run `make`.